Testicular Cancer – It’s A Young Man’s Disease

 (These symptoms may be indications of conditions other than testicular cancer.
 You should seek a doctors advice, if you are experiencing any of these symptoms.)

 Our delightful nurse practitioner, Sarah, was very open with both Eli, which was helpful.
 When discussing medical matters, euphemisms and double talk don’t work very well, especially with teenage boys.
 While it was uncomfortable, it was necessary, and I appreciated her open and frank manner.

 Sarah explained that a healthy testes should feel smooth and firm, but still somewhat soft, “like a boiled egg.”
 Regular self-checks will help a young man know what his own testes should feel like allowing him to recognize differences, should any develop.
 A hardening of the testes, or a lump or small hard bump, is cause for concern and should be discussed with a doctor.

 Putting Health Ahead Of Comfort

 While talking about testes and testicular cancer with our sons or our husbands may not be the most comfortable discussion we’ve ever had, it is an important one.
+Most of the time, men are more comfortable discussing football or tractors, rather than their testes or cancer.
+But it is too important a discussion to leave for another time.
 The survival rates for testicular cancer are good, however early detection is key.
 The earlier the cancer is detected, the easier it is to fight and the fewer long term effects will be seen.
 If you haven’t discussed this “young man’s disease” with the young men in your life, maybe today is a good time to do it!